 Playstyle: Melee / Hit and Run

-How it works: You use the “Cleave” or “Lacerate” skill to apply a bleed status effect.
+How it works: Use “Cleave” or “Lacerate” to apply bleed.
 If the enemy moves, they take extra damage.
-You can hit a boss, run away to dodge their attack, and they will die from the bleed damage while following you.
+Hit a boss, run away, and watch them die while they follow you.

-Advice: Use a two-handed axe with high physical damage.
-Do not worry about elemental damage types like fire or cold; they do not help your bleeding effect.
+Advice: Use a two‑handed axe with high physical damage.
+Ignore elemental damage — it doesn’t help bleed.

 - + very cheap to build